Dudley S. Stark: Episcopacy

 Stark was elected Bishop of Bishop of Rochester on January 26, 1950, during the diocesan convention.
 He was consecrated on March 24, 1950, by Presiding Bishop Henry Knox Sherrill in Christ Church, Rochester, New York.
 He retained the post till 1962.
 He died of pneumonia on November 23, 1971, in York Harbor, Maine.

 Family

-Stark married Mary Leith and together had a son and two daughters.
+Stark married Mary Leith and together they had a son and two daughters.